segmentio/segment-docs/src/connections/destinations/catalog/windsor/index.md

 [Windsor](https://windsor.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides startups a unified dashboard for all SaaS data.
 It pulls analytics and email events, customer support tickets, credit card transactions, and more to give a complete view of customers.

 This destination is maintained by Windsor.
-For any issues with the destination, [contact their support team](mailto:support@windsor.io).
+For any issues with the destination, [contact the Windsor Support team](mailto:support@windsor.io).

 In addition to the information here regarding the Segment integration with Windsor, you can find more documentation on setting up Windsor [here](https://docs.windsor.io).